It's De Lovely - The Authentic Cole Porter Collection

 In addition, it features two tracks recorded by Porter himself in 1934 for the Victor Corporation and overdubbed with additional instrumentation by Vince Giordano and his Nighthawks.

-Both overdubbed tracks have been featured in video games: "You're the Top" in 2007's BioShock and "Anything Goes" in 2008's Fallout 3, 2015's Fallout 4 and 2018's Fallout 76.
+Both overdubbed tracks have been featured in video games such "You're the Top" in 2007's BioShock and "Anything Goes" in 2008's Fallout 3, 2015's Fallout 4 and 2018's Fallout 76.